mohamedsalama677/Basics-for-gen-AI/section_2_langchain_rag/README.md

 - `retrieve` — embeds the question, pulls the top-4 chunks and their L2
   distances.
-- `grade_relevance` — cheap gate: if the best chunk is farther than `RELEVANCE_THRESHOLD`, mark out-of-scope.
-Otherwise ask Gemini a yes/no on the top chunk.
-Two layers because either alone is fragile.
+- `grade_relevance` — deterministic gate: if the best chunk's FAISS L2
+  distance is above `RELEVANCE_THRESHOLD` (default 1.2 in `config.py`), mark
+  the query out-of-scope.
+Earlier iterations layered an LLM-as-judge yes/no on top of the threshold, but on this corpus the threshold alone cleanly separates in-KB (~0.6–0.9) from out-of-KB (~1.8+), so the extra LLM call was removed to keep the gate cheap and deterministic.
+See the write-up below for how I'd re-introduce a proper re-ranker at scale.
 - `generate_with_context` — prompts Gemini with the retrieved passages and requires it to cite each claim inline as `[source.md#chunk_N]`.